IUoU battery charging: Voltages and currents

 The current in the I-phase (stage 1) should be chosen depending on the capacity of the battery.
 In practice, it depends on the capability of the charger.
 The battery capacity C is expressed in Ah units, typically the C_{20} value based on a 20-hour discharge time.
 The charging current (in A units) can be written as C/t where t is a time.
 For example, for a battery with C = 40 Ah, a current C/10 is equal to 4 A. The charging current is a compromise between charging time (favoring high currents), the prevention of damage due to overheating or outgassing (favoring low currents), and cost of the charger (favoring low currents).
 Recommendations for the maximum charging current vary between C/10 and C/2.
 At high charging currents, active cooling measures may be necessary to prevent overheating.

-The voltages in the U and U_{o} phases (stages 2 and 3) depend on the type of battery and the temperature.
+The voltages in the U_{o} and U phases (stages 2 and 3) depend on the type of battery and the temperature.
 Batteries have varying numbers of cells (typically six for an automotive battery) and may be flooded-cell, absorbed-glass-matt (AGM), or gel-electrolyte types.
 The numbers in the table below are for a temperature around 20 °C (68 °F).
 For temperatures that deviate more than about 5 °C (10 °F), a correction should be applied of −5 mV/°C (−2.8 mV/°F) per cell or −0.03 V/°C (−17 mV/°F) for a 12 V (6-cell) battery (higher voltages at lower temperatures and vice versa).